saturnlighting/literature-review/README.md

 <!-- However, localised treatments such as appropriate lighting and cycle parking can have a major impact on cyclability. -->

 There is evidence that darkness deters people from walking and cycling.
-There are two main reasons for that.
-Darkness increases pedestrians’ and bicyclists’ fear and likelihood of being involved in a road collision.
+This is basically due to two reasons.
+Darkness increases pedestrians’ and cyclists’ fear and likelihood of being involved in a road collision.
-Darkness also increases the fear and risk of being a victim of a crime.
-This disproportionately affects women, the elderly, and disadvantaged groups.
-This paper provides a review on the scientific literature that intersections between active travel and road lighting.
+Darkness also increases fear and risk of being a victim of a crime.
+This seems to affect disproportionately women, the elderly, and disadvantaged groups.
+This paper provides a review on the scientific literature that intersects between active travel and road lighting.
 We use a hybrid systematic and snowballing search strategy.
-Our review found that…
+We review TBC papers.

 <!-- Appropriate road lighting can increase feelings of reassurance among pedestrians and cyclists, as it helps them to see the route better during their trips as well as being more visible to other road users.
 It also helps reduce fear and risk of crime at night. -->
 <!-- However, there is to date little evidence on the lighting interventions that work best, in combination with other measures. -->